History suggests Finland and Belgium could end their Group B campaigns with another close contest in Saint Petersburg.

 • Eden Hazard and Kevin De Bruyne both provided seven assists in qualifying, fewer only than the Netherlands' Memphis Depay (eight).
 Hazard scored five goals to De Bruyne's four; Romelu Lukaku managed seven goals and four assists.

-• This is Belgium's fifth match in Saint Petersburg, where they faced Russia on Matchday 1.
-They lost 1-0 there to France in the 2018 World Cup semi-final but recovered to beat England 2-0 in the third-place play-off four days later thanks to goals from Thomas Meunier and Eden Hazard, and also won 4-1 away to Russia in UEFA EURO 2020 qualifying, Eden Hazard scoring two goals and Thorgan Hazard and Lukaku once apiece on 16 November 2019.
+• This is Belgium's fifth match in Saint Petersburg, where they beat Russia on Matchday 1.
+They lost 1-0 there to France in the 2018 World Cup semi-final but recovered to beat England 2-0 in the third-place play-off four days later thanks to goals from Thomas Meunier and Eden Hazard.
+Martínez's men also won 4-1 away to Russia in UEFA EURO 2020 qualifying, Eden Hazard scoring two goals and Thorgan Hazard and Lukaku once apiece on 16 November 2019.
+Lukaku (2) and Meunier were on target in the Matchday 1 win against Russia.

 Links and trivia